 2. You're Only Shopping on Black Friday

-3. You're Not Planning for Black Friday in Advance
+3. You're Not Planning for Black Friday Early Enough

-4. You're Assuming Every Black Friday Deal Is a Good Deal
+4. You're Assuming All Black Friday Deals Are Good Deals

 5. You're Ignoring Black Friday Doorbuster Deals

-6. You're Only Shopping in Stores on Black Friday
+6. You're Only Shopping In-Store on Black Friday

-7. You're Not Spending Your Black Friday Gift Cards
+7. You're Not Spending Your Black Friday Credits

 9. You're Expecting Free Shipping on Black Friday